-There has never been a greater opportunity or a greater need for prepared leadership for Rotary.
-As the world’s oldest and most respected service organization, Rotary International has been solving problems and building bridges of friendship and relationships between leaders in more countries than are represented in the United Nations now for more than one hundred years.
+There has never been a greater opportunity or a greater need for Rotary to prepare its members for leadership.
+As the world’s oldest and most respected service organization, Rotary International has been solving problems and building bridges of friendship and relationships between leaders for more than one hundred years.
 Consequently, Rotary is increasingly recognized as the “Can-Do” organization that can get the job done when others have failed.
-No organization, though, can ever succeed beyond the vision and capabilities of its leadership.
-Rotary is no exception.
+Simultaneously, Rotary clearly understands that no organization will ever succeed beyond the vision and capabilities of its leadership.
 And since Rotary selects new leaders at most levels each year, the task of training and equipping its ever-changing leadership is a daunting one.

-While some district leadership can be trained through multi-district alliances, in most cases the task of equipping its District leadership team falls on each District.
+While some district leadership can be trained through multi-district partnerships, in most cases the task of training the District leadership team falls on each District.
 In Districts such as ours, that task is compounded by geographical distances that make it difficult, if not impossible, to bring together potential leaders in a central location on any kind of regular basis.

 Consequently, the Arizona Rotary Leadership Academy has been born out of a need for a more effective way to bring together for training the best potential leaders for Arizona Districts from wherever they live throughout the state of Arizona.